Procurement Guide

 Budget Considerations

 Metal badges require higher upfront investment but last 10-20 years, making them cost-effective for sworn officers.
 Embroidered patches cost 60-85% less initially but need replacement every 2-5 years.
-Many departments use custom police patches for shoulders while reserving metal badges for chest authority placement—this hybrid approach saves 40-50% versus all-metal uniforms while maintaining professional appearance.
+Many departments use custom police patches for shoulders while reserving metal die-struck law enforcement badgess for chest authority placement—this hybrid approach saves 40-50% versus all-metal uniforms while maintaining professional appearance.

 Start badge procurement planning 4-6 months before needed delivery date.
 Budget approval takes 1-2 months, design and vendor selection require 3-4 weeks, and production consumes 8-12 weeks.
 Last-minute badge orders rush manufacturing, increase costs 20-30%, and risk quality issues.
 Annual budget cycles should include badge replacement line items based on department size and expected turnover.